hritikyadav07/EdHub/Backend/docs/backend-architecture.md

 ### Server (server.js)
 The main entry point for the application that:
 - Configures Express and middleware
-- Connects to MongoDB
+- Connects to MongoDB using Mongoose
-- Defines base routes
+- Defines base routes and API versioning
-- Sets up error handling
+- Sets up error handling and security headers
+- Manages CORS configurations
-- Starts the HTTP server
+- Starts the HTTP server and logs startup status

 ### Routes
 Route files define API endpoints and connect them to their corresponding controller functions: